vanilophp/docs/master-products.md

 The rest of the fields can be specified either in the master product or at the variants.

+#### Wait, What?

+The rules of dual-present fields are simple:

+1. The variant fields' values always override the master product's fields.
+2. If the variant has a field undefined (null in the database) then it's value falls back to the master product.

 #### Price & Original Price